You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 Avoid trans fats (found in processed foods) and limit saturated fats (found in fatty meats and full-fat dairy), as they can increase health risks.

-To be at your best for work and for eating healthy as a tradie, prioritise healthy fats (like omega-3s and 6s) while limiting unhealthy ones (so limit those fast food lunches).
+To be at your best for work, prioritise healthy fats (like omega-3s and 6s) while limiting unhealthy ones, like fast food for lunch (more under Best Fast Food Choices for Tradies).

 Best Fat Sources: